johnwise2022/johnwise2022/README.md

  <img src="https://komarev.com/ghpvc/?username=johnwise" alt="visitor counter" width="15%"/>
 <!-- <p align="center">  </p> -->

+###

-### What I'm using ? 🛠
+? 🛠

 Amazon Web Services & DevOps Tools are my choices.

-Continuous learning, development and sharing is a lifestyle for me..
+Continuous learning, development and sharing is a passion and lifestyle for me..

 For information sharing or creating a collaborative project or any assist I can provide, please contact me on LinkedIn.